Akrem-Alamine/JobScraper/README.md

 This project scrapes job listings from multiple websites, starting with Glassdoor.
 Future support for LinkedIn, Welcome to the Jungle, and Indeed is planned.

 ## What's New
-- Automatic 10-second wait for results to load (no manual input required)
+- Scrapes jobs for a user-input job title across 70+ countries
+- Only scrapes jobs posted within the last 3 days (stops at 4d or more)
-- Summarizes job descriptions using Groq LLM (with a supported model, e.g., llama-3-8b-8192)
+- Summarizes job descriptions using Groq LLM (with a supported model, e.g., llama-3.1-8b-instant)
 - Handles and closes modal dialogs automatically during scraping
+- Robustly clears search fields before each search
 - Saves results in a structured jobs.json file (title, link, summary)

 ## Setup